 “Fast-forward to today.
 If you’re diagnosed with HIV as a 22-year-old and take medicine to control the virus, you can expect to live a near normal life span.”

 That is a great leap forward in a relatively short time, but HIV still poses a threat around the world.
-In 2018, 37.9 million people were living with HIV and an estimated 770,000 died of AIDS-related illnesses, according to the Centers for Disease Control and Prevention.
-And while there’s still no vaccine or cure, in just a few decades HIV has gone from a virtual death sentence to a manageable, chronic disease in the United States and most developed countries.
+In 2022, 39 million people were living with HIV and an estimated 630,000 died of AIDS-related illnesses, according to UNAIDS.
+And while there’s still no vaccine or cure, in just a few decades HIV has gone from a virtual death sentence for many to a manageable, chronic disease in the United States and most developed countries.

 “I’m optimistic that we can end the epidemic in New York state in the next few years,” Dr. Merrick says.

-Today, these NewYork-Presbyterian HIV clinics have provided care for three decades, from the earliest days of the AIDS epidemic.
+NewYork-Presbyterian’s HIV clinics have provided care for 35 years, from the earliest days of the AIDS epidemic.
 And Drs.
 Gordon and Merrick were there almost from the start.

 Dr. Gordon was a medical resident when he began treating patients at the Comprehensive Health Program, now comprising three HIV clinics: one for adults, another for teens, and a third for women, children, and young adults at NewYork-Presbyterian/Columbia University Irving Medical Center.